dgcamblor/UMIvar/Bioinformática y programación/Ómicas/MultiQC.md

-MultiQC can gather reports from:
+MultiQC can gather reports from a myriad of bioinformatic software:

 - [[FastQC]]